 There are so many ways to cook cabbage!
 It’s great in sautés, soups and casseroles, and it can be boiled and even grilled.
 Refer to the list of easy cabbage recipes below for some ideas on how to cook cabbage.
 Note that the list contains green and purple cabbage recipes.

-There are so many cabbage dishes you can make using red, green, napa, or savoy cabbage.
-Below you’ll find 40+ easy recipes that run the gamut of slaws, casseroles, stir-fries, and more.
+There are so many cabbage dishes you can make using red, green, Napa or savoy cabbage.
+Below you’ll find easy recipes, including slaws, casseroles, stir-fries, and more.

 Stuffed Cabbage Soup recipe that tastes just like the stuffed cabbage rolls, but done in one pot and in less than 45 minutes.
 This dish freezes well and is a great way to feed a crowd.